top of page

 20201023LRPhoto-1.jpg

 A Jackson resident since 2002, Amanda can be found both on stage and behind the scenes, participating in local events and performances.
 She plays French horn in the Jackson Hole Brass Quintet and dabbles (in the privacy of her own home) on a haunted family accordion.
-She has served on the boards of The Center for The Arts, Center Residents Council, Jackson Hole Chamber of Commerce, Riot Act, Inc., and Old Bill’s Fun Run and as a grants panelist for National Endowment for the Arts.
+She has served on the boards of The Center for the Arts, Center Residents Council, Jackson Hole Chamber of Commerce, Riot Act, Inc., and Old Bill’s Fun Run, and as a grants panelist for the Wyoming Arts Council and National Endowment for the Arts.

-Amanda earned a BA in Music, Spanish and Public Relations from the University of Wisconsin - Eau Claire with continued work in Music and German literature from the University of Minnesota.
+Amanda earned a BA in Music, Spanish, and Public Relations from the University of Wisconsin–Eau Claire, with continued work in music and German literature at the University of Minnesota.

 Board of Directors